 Graduate courses and projects tend to require a substantial amount of work, so students are advised to plan carefully.
-A student in the M.S. program with fewer than 24 graduate credits (a G1 student) must register for 12 credits to maintain full time status.
+A graduate student with fewer than 24 graduate credits (a G1 student)3 must register for 12 credits to maintain full time status.
 He or she can complete the required number of credits by taking CSE 523/524/599 (M.S.
 Project or Thesis - whichever applies), CSE 593 (Independent Study), or CSE 698 (Teaching Practicum).
 A program including more than four regular courses is not advised.